 - Add in the bell pepper, celery, onion, and garlic, saute 2-3 minutes until veggies soften.

-- Stir in the crushed tomatoes, Creole seasoning, Worcestershire Sauce, hot sauce, and okra.
+- Add the crushed tomatoes, Creole seasoning, Worcestershire Sauce, hot sauce, and okra.

 - Place lid on the Instant Pot, lock it, and close the vent.